VnceGd/holo-gacha/assets/README.md

 All assets listed are sourced from third-parties and are subject to their respective terms and conditions.
 Note that any assets which have been edited are indicated along with the software used to edit them.

-Note that WebP images are not included in the list; they are converted from their PNG source material using [ezgif.com](https://ezgif.com/png-to-webp).
+WebP images are not included in the list as they are converted from their PNG source material using [ezgif.com](https://ezgif.com/png-to-webp).

+Please report any incorrect sources or broken links by [submitting an issue](https://github.com/VnceGd/holo-gacha/issues).

 ## Third-Party Content Usage